Korean, Edit

 ⑶ Regulation of blood clotting

-② Prostacyclin (PGI2), Nitric Oxide (NO) : Inhibit platelet aggregation
+② Prostacyclin (PGI2), Nitric Oxide (NO): Inhibit platelet aggregation

-○ From endothelial cells
+○ Generated from endothelial cells

 ③ Aspirin

-④ Heparin, hirudin : Anticoagulant action by inhibiting the activation of protein lyase
+④ Heparin, hirudin: Anticoagulant action by inhibiting the activation of protein lyase

 ○ 1st .
 Heparin and anti-thrombin III bind